SR&ED Lease Expenditures Policy

 1.2 Introduction to lease expenditures

-Lease expenditures made before 2014, for equipment that may be claimed for SR&ED, differ according to whether the claimant uses the traditional or proxy method and to the extent the equipment was used in the prosecution of SR&ED carried on in Canada.
-Furthermore, the SR&ED usage of the equipment is determined as a percentage of the total operating time (see section 3.3).
+How lease expenditures are calculated and claimed will depend on whether the claimant uses the traditional or proxy method and the extent the equipment was used in the prosecution of SR&ED (SR&ED usage) carried on in Canada.
+The SR&ED usage of the equipment is determined as a percentage of the total operating time (see section 3.3).

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures